Skip to main content

 To access the space options via General settings:

-From here, you can see the settings of all the spaces at once:
+From here, you can see the settings of all spaces at once:

-• Edit: to edit the general settings such as name, description, type, default space and default role.
-If you want to edit the permissions and notifications, you'll need to use the settings of the navigation menu or of the space header.
+• Edit: Edit the general settings such as name, description, type, default space, and default role.
+If you want to edit permissions and notifications, you'll need to use the settings from the navigation menu or space header.

-• Close: if a space is no longer relevant, you can close it.
-Contrary to the 'delete' option, you can choose to reopen it whenever you want without losing any content.
+• Close: If a space is no longer relevant, you can close it.
+Unlike the 'delete' option, you can choose to reopen it whenever you want without losing any content.

-• Delete: deleting a space will delete all the associated content.
-Be careful with this option.
+• Delete: Deleting a space will remove all associated content.
+Be cautious with this option.

 Did this answer your question?